Engaging Communities in Risk Reduction Through the Built Environment

 panelist-avatar

-Maria Watson, Texas A&M University
+Maria Watson, University of Florida

 Planning with the Commercial Sector Before It’s Underwater